ayush1481-ui/book-app/README.md

 npm install
 3. Configure environment variables

-Create a .env file in the backend directory with the following variables:
+Create a .env file in the backend directory with your database connection string and JWT secret.

 PORT=5000
 MONGODB_URI=<your_mongodb_connection_string>